Course description

 Course objectives

-• Learn the U.S. business development culture and expectations
+• The US business development culture and expectations

 Course curriculum

-3. Ch 1 - Bidding in the US Market
+1. Ch 1 - Entering the US Defence Market

 About this course